eberteogam/eberteogam.github.io/README.md

   - Node.js v14.17.0
   - PNPM v7.15.0

+## Development guidelines
+ - The main branch of the repository is the `dev` branch.
+Always start your development branch from there and open your pull requests targeting this branch, unless instructed otherwise (e.g., it's part of a larger feature development).
+ - For smaller developments and bugfixes the branch name should be `issue/<issue-code>` (for Lombiq-developers, e.g. `issue/SANTA-123`) or `issue/<short-description>` (e.g., `issue/adding-sponsors-widget`).
+ - For a large features (that involves thorough testing and involves other "issue branches") the branch name should be `feature/<short-description>` (e.g., `feature/upgrade-to-1-8`).
+ - Force push is disabled.

 ## 1. Install Prerequisite Software
-- **Ensure there are no existing Node.js or npm installations on your system.**  If you previously installed Node.js (especially in C:\Program Files), uninstall it and remove any related paths from your system environment variables to avoid conflicts. his is line one.
+- **Ensure there are no existing Node.js or npm installations on your system.**  If you previously installed Node.js (especially in C:\Program Files), uninstall it and remove any related paths from your system environment variables to avoid conflicts.
   <br><br>
 - **Install nvm (Node Version Manager)**:
    - Download and install `nvm-setup.exe` from [nvm-windows releases](https://github.com/coreybutler/nvm-windows/releases).